 Idols, Me, and Mameshiba no Taigun

-I had never had any interest in idols throughout my life.
-I lived like that until my mid-40s, but recently, I became a fan of the Japanese girl idol group Mameshiba no Taigun.
-It all started about five years ago, in December 2019, on the TBS variety program Wednesday's Downtown.
+I had never been interested in idols my entire life until my mid-40s.
+Recently, I became a fan of the Japanese girl idol group Mameshiba no Taigun.
+This all started about five years ago, in December 2019, with the TBS variety show Wednesday’s Downtown.

-Recently, I saw Mameshiba no Taigun again through Wednesday's Downtown.
-Their appearance during a hidden camera segment that plagued Kuro-chan was rather shocking.
+Recently, I saw the Mameshiba no Taigun again through Wednesday’s Downtown.
+Their appearance during a hidden camera segment aimed at disturbing Kuro-chan was somewhat shocking.

-However, it was remarkable to see them grow together with their fans, doing their best for their dreams.
-Unlike Korean idols, who are expected to be perfect, Japanese idols build their skills alongside their fans, creating a story of desperation and growth.
-There is emotion in that, and Mameshiba was at its core.
+However, their dedication to growing with their fans and striving for their dreams was astonishing.
+Unlike Korean idols who are demanded to be perfect, Japanese idols build their skills alongside fans, creating a story of desperation and growth.
+This was moving, and Mameshiba was at the center of it.

 Growth Amidst Crisis and Change

-At the end of 2023, with the departure of Miyuki and Hanae, as well as the merger with Tonai Bousho (都内某所), the team name was changed to 豆柴の大群都内某所 a.k.a.
+At the end of 2023, with the departure of Miyuki and Hanae and the merger with Tonai Bousho (都内某所), the team name also changed to 豆柴の大群都内某所 a.k.a.
 MONSTERIDOL.
-There must have been many difficulties during this process.
-Ultimately, after the merger, Miku, who was from Tonai Bousho (都内某所), left due to illness, and the team found itself in an even tougher situation.
+There must have been several difficulties during this process.
+After the merger, Miku from Tonai Bousho (都内某所) left due to health issues, placing the team in an even tougher situation.

-However, they did not give up.
-Even in a challenging environment, they kept the team alive and have steadily grown.
-Finally, on January 8, 2025, Kuro-chan returned as the producer, Hanae rejoined, and the team name was reverted back to Mameshiba no Taigun.
+Nonetheless, they did not give up.
+Despite the harsh environment, they have kept the team together and continued to grow.
+Finally, on January 8, 2025, Kuro-chan returned as the producer, Hanae rejoined, and the team name was restored to Mameshiba no Taigun.

-Seeing the members welcome Hanae with tears made me genuinely want to support this team.
+Witnessing the members welcome Hanae with tears, I felt a genuine desire to support this team.

 Supporting a New Beginning

-In the future, as a member of the Mamezubu (豆粒), I want to support their journey from Korea.
-I would like to celebrate their new beginning with the new song 'りロード' from the reborn Mameshiba no Taigun.
+As a member of the Mameshibu (豆粒), I want to cheer for their journey from Korea.
+I wish to celebrate their new beginning through the newly released song ‘りロード’ of Mameshiba no Taigun.

 mameshibanotaigun_relaod